top of page

 Here at Loft Leg, we get a number of questions from our customers on the topic of downlight installation in a ceiling, and how to correctly deal with the loft insulation above and around the fitting.
 If you’re wondering the same thing, this post is for you!
 Below, we’ll be dealing with installing downlights and the most popular method of insulating a loft; namely with quilt/mineral wool insulation.
 (If you’re looking at other forms of insulation, don’t panic!
 We’ll be going into those in future posts.)

-Firstly it’s important to understand the type of downlight that is, or will be, installed.
+Firstly, it’s important to understand the type of downlight that is, or will be, installed.
 There are three main options - Halogen, LED and Integrated LED lamps - so we’ll examine each one in turn.

 1. Halogen lamps and quilt/mineral wool insulation